Awards & Recognition

 There are many tangible and intangible rewards of participating in one of ACM’s Student Research Competitions (SRCs):

-The top three undergraduate and graduate winners at each SRC receive prizes of $500, $300, and $200, respectively (USD)
+The top three undergraduate and graduate winners at each SRC receive prizes of $500, $300, and $200, respectively (USD).
+All SRC participants receive a certificate of participation.

 The top three undergraduate and graduate winners at each SRC receive an award medal and a one-year complimentary ACM student membership with a subscription to ACM’s Digital Library.